jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Polar Bears in the Amazon

 We've been in the Internet Age since 1970.
-However, we're using the philosophy of the Industrial Age.
-To defend their status, the Industrial Age powers use dark majic to distract Main Street, and when that fails, they pick a rule from the Death Star to prevent change.
+However, we're still using the philosophy of the Industrial Age.
+Because the powers of the Industrial Age powers are defending their status by way of dark majic to distract Main Street, and when that fails, they pick a rule from the Death Star to prevent change.

 There's no way to know for sure how big the Death Star is, but there are some indicators.
 Like the explosion of regulations since 1970.
 The huge increase in trademarks, copyrights, and patents.
-And think of this, lobbyists didn't exist in 1969, and now many people they run the government.
+And think of this, lobbyists didn't exist in 1969, and now many people think a few thousand lobbyists run the government.

-While the Death Star doesn't declare itself, we see it by proxy.
-Mainly, how unhappy Main Street is.
+All these things may be the Death Star, but since it doesn't declare itself it's hard to tell.
+We can tell by judging how happy Main Street is.
 Since 1969, road traffic is gotten far worse.
 Plastic production and pollution is filling up the oceans.
 Climate change is roasting our planet.
-The world's fucking climate is changing, because our ruling philosophy is not.
+Think of that last point; the world's fucking climate is changing, because humanity is not allowed to evolve.

 We're basically polar bears in the Amazon.
 Seriously—think of it, our environment is different, our societies are different, and our cyborgology is different.
 We are a different kind of people, being forced to live as if it were 1969.
 There's nothing wrong with polar bears, or the Amazon, but neither is adapted for each other.
-Same goes for a person in 2020, with a 4G connected Intel i5 laptop in the rear seat, driving through two hours of traffic, to work at a call-centre.
+Same goes for a person in 2020, with a Intel i5 laptop, hi-speed internet, VR glasses, who is driving through two hours of traffic, to work at a call-centre.

 The Woodstock, Leave it to Beaver, America of 1969, is gone.
 But Darth Blockbuster won't let humanity evolve.
 Hopefully we do in time to save the actual polar bears.

 PICTURE

 Techvolution is the new philosophy that gives the right, and the duty, to evolve humanity in the hands of the people feeling the pain of frontline life.
-The open-source community lets the public build its own levers of power, acting to check and balance the antagonism of Industrial Age heirarchies.
+The open-source community lets the public build its own levers of power, so we don't have to wait for persmission to do what's right.
 Only by embracing Techvolution will our society foster the era of mass-collaboration and catapult us all into the Internet Age.
 A society of players gods is the only way to evolve humanity.

 ![GWRegStudies](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png)
 ![US-VMT-per-capita](/img\diagrams\US-VMT-per-capita.png)